Sneed-Group/sneedium/README.md

 "Insider's Look" builds are outdated and meant for people who are just testing core functionality by default, and aren't interested in changes!
 If you want changes, compile it.

-## What is Privacy Redirection Technology?
+## What is Privacy Redirection Technology (PRT)?

 This is a simple technology that replaces a bad URL with a more privacy friendly service, when we know that ADs aren't blocked 100% or just to provide a better UX.
+TLDR: Clickjacking for good.